SalomePlatform/shaper/src/ConnectorPlugin/doc/ConnectorPlugin.rst

 **Arguments**:  1 part

-Result can be checked in GEOM module.
+The result can be checked in GEOM module.